 6/10 effort focusing on building your time on the bike and developing your aerobic capacity.
 Start off riding at 65% of MHR (conversational pace).
+Gradually this will build to 75% of MHR as you start to practice periods of race effort riding.
 These rides improve your muscular endurance and condition your body to burn fat as its primary fuel source.
 They also prepare you physically and mentally for the task ahead.
-The challenge includes 145 miles spread over two long days so 'time in the saddle' is going to be absolutely critical in your training.
-You don't need to cover the full distance before the ride itself, depending your experience you'll cover between 65% and 85% of the total distance in your longest ride.
+If your goal is a long sportive or ride of 80+ miles don't expect to necessarily get this far in your training, but the goal should be to achieve between 65-80% of the distance before race day.

 THRESHOLD RIDES

 The golden zone of training for endurance sports anaerobic threshold training should form a key element to your weekly training mix.
-Ridden at a 'controlled discomfort', of about 80-85% of your MHR, you'll only be capable of uttering 4 words or so to your training partners.
+Ridden at a 'controlled discomfort', of about 80-85% of your MHR, you'll only be capable of uttering a couple of words to your training partners.
 Tempo/threshold rides or intervals improve your lactate threshold, your riding efficiency and aerobic capacity (your body's ability to utilise oxygen).
 All this helps to improve your endurance performance.
-The Football to Amsterdam Challenge has long stretches of flat, straight roads - getting plenty of 'threshold' effort rides in will allow you to lock into a good strong pace in the ride itself on these sections.